Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 Close the Vitis Analyzer.

 ##### How to find the bottleneck in the design?

 Begin by examining the compiler report for each kernel to assess its performance.

-In the context of AI Engine processors, Initiation Interval (II) is defined as how often (in cycles) a new iteration of the loop can start.
+In the context of AI Engine processors, Initiation Interval (II) defines how often (in cycles) a new iteration of the loop can start.

 For example, if a new iteration of the loop can start every II=16 cycles, and each loop iteration produces 16 samples, that means the processor is producing the equivalent of one sample per clock (excluding processor overhead).

-Assuming your AI Engine clock is 1.25 GHz, that means your throughput can potentially reach 1.25 GSPS excluding any processor overhead.
-Output throughput is defined as the number of samples produced from your kernel per second.
+Assuming your AI Engine clock is 1.25 GHz, that means your throughput can reach 1.25 GSPS excluding any processor overhead.
+Output throughput defines the number of samples produced from your kernel per second.

 ##### How to determine the II required for farrow_kernel1?